-In the Static IP Addresses section, you can specify MAC address and IP address pairs (set a fixed IPv4 address in the local area network for a device with a certain MAC address).
-The router assigns IP addresses in accordance with the specified pairs only when the DHCP server is enabled (in the Dynamic IP Addresses section, the DHCP server value is selected from the Mode of dynamic IP address assignment drop-down list).
+In the Static DHCP section, you can specify MAC address and IP address pairs (set a fixed IPv4 address in the local area network for a device with a certain MAC address).
+The router assigns IP addresses in accordance with the specified pairs only when the DHCP server is enabled (in the DHCP section, the Server value is selected from the Mode drop-down list).

-Figure 92.
+Figure 90.
 The section for creating MAC-IP pairs.

 To create a MAC-IP pair, click the ADD button.
 In the opened window, in the IP address field, enter an IPv4 address which will be assigned to the device from the LAN, then in the MAC address field, enter the MAC address of this device.
-In the Hostname field, specify a network name of the device for easier identification (optional).
+In the Host field, specify a network name of the device for easier identification (optional).
 Click the APPLY button.